qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 Examples of non-falsifiable explanations:

 - "There is \[a secret evil group\] that controls everything.
-You don't see evidence of their existence because it's so powerful that it hides all evidences."
+You don't see evidence of its existence because it's so powerful that it hides all evidences."
 - "The AI doesn't work on your task just because you prompted it wrongly." (without telling how to "prompt correctly".)
 - "You believe in \[an idea\] because you get a sense of moral superiority from that."